dennispassway/next-miguel/README.md

 ```

 ### Generating the Miguel styleguide
-Run the command you created in your `package.json`: `npm run build-miguel` or `yarn build-miguel` to generate the styleguide.
+Run your local next server (`next`) and navigate to `/miguel` to see the result.
-By default, Miguel finds all `*.examples.js` files in your project and generates exampkles for them.
-The styleguide is created at `/pages/miguel-styleguide.js`
+By default, Miguel finds all `*.examples.js` files in your project and generates examples for them.
+The styleguide is created at `/pages/miguel.js`

-Now run your local next server (`next`) and navigate to `/miguel-styleguide` to see the result.

 ## Usage